oslabs-beta/tulo-js/README.md

 ### Test your Service Worker

 12) Serve your application.
 Open up Google Chrome.
 Navigate to your website.
 Open up your Chrome Dev Tools by typing cmd+option+I. Navigate to the Application menu.
 Click on Service Worker.
+You should see a new service worker installed and running (see screenshot).

 ### Test your Caches

-13)
+13) When you check your Dev Console in Chrome, you should see your Service Worker Registered, Installed, and Activated.
+When you navigate to Cache Storage in the Application menu, you should see the caches for which you created specifications with the end-points/resources cached versions of the end-points in them.

 ### Sign Up on tulojs.com for monitoring and insights

-14)
+14) Visit tulojs.com/docs for information on how to sign up and use tulojs.com in conjunction with the library

 ### Important Points

-- Service Workers can only work with HTTPS end points.
+- Service Workers can only work with HTTPS end points unless you are working in localhost.